 Westlaw AU (previously known as Legal Online, and, before that, Lawbook Online) provides resources in a new interface which is different from the previous Legal Online interface.
 Most of the content is available in full-text.

 The Westlaw AU interface makes subscribed content available for searching or browsing.
-For CSU users, content is available in 3 Content Types: Cases, Legislation & Commentaries, and Journals.
+For Charles Sturt users, content is available in three Content Types: Cases, Legislation & Commentaries, and Journals.
 You can do a Basic Search across all content, or you can choose to search across specific material.
-If you choose to search across one of the 3 Content Types, you get a content-specific Advanced Search option.
+If you choose to search across one of the three Content Types, you get a content-specific Advanced Search option.

 On the Home page, you can choose to browse by Content Type, Practice Area, Product Title, or Jurisdiction.
-In addition to that, if you choose one of the 3 Content Types (Cases; Legislation & Commentaries; or Journals) you can then browse that content by Product Title, Practice Area, or Jurisdiction.
+In addition to that, if you choose one of the three Content Types you can then browse that content by Product Title, Practice Area, or Jurisdiction.

 Search and Browse are integrated, so if and when you browse into specific content your searching is also automatically restricted to that content.